stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_instance_create.md

   -d, --description string   A user chosen description to distinguish multiple instances.
   -h, --help                 Help for "stackit beta edge-cloud instance create" -n, --name string          The displayed name to distinguish multiple instances.
-      --plan-id string       Service Plan configures the size of the Instance.
+      --plan-id string       Service plan configures the size of the Instance.
 ```

 ### Options inherited from parent commands